justinfnelson/stat133/Post02/Post-02-Justin-Nelson.md

 In class we've learned a variety of useful ways to interpret our data through more traditional visualizations such as histograms, line graphs, and barplots.
-However, one useful data visualization technique that we have not explored is the plotting of data onto geographical maps.
+However, one useful data visualization technique that we only skimmed the surface of in lab11 was the plotting of data onto geographical maps.
 Often times you'll run across datasets that will give statistics as they pertain to specific geographical regions.
 While you may able to conduct analysis on each individual region and then try to make sense of the results within a written table, it is often helpful to visualize the analysis results on a familiar geographical map.
 This is where we can utilize the combination of the maps and ggplot2 package to our benefit.

 Motivation
 ==========